 The ACA provides employers with three safe harbors (one has two subparts) that qualify as affordable offers of coverage for the purposes of avoiding the employer mandate penalties.
 These safe harbors do not require an employer to have any knowledge of an employee's household income.
+Employers may only rely on affordability safe harbors for coverage that meets the ACA's minimum value requirement.

 The three safe harbors are:

-- Federal poverty line;
+- 1. Federal poverty line;

 - 2. Form W-2; and

 - 3. Rate of Pay.

 While uncommon, the use of household income for Marketplace subsidy eligibility purposes makes it possible for an individual to qualify for a Marketplace subsidy even though their employer offered coverage that met an affordability safe harbor.
-The safe harbor still prevents a FT employee from triggering an employer mandate penalty in this situation.
+The safe harbor prevents a FT employee from triggering a 4980H(b) penalty against the employer, but it does not prevent a FT employee from triggering a 4980H(a) penalty (see Must meet 95% FT offer threshold in the next section).

-The 2024 affordability safe harbor percentage and other general employer affordability safe harbor notes
+The 2026 affordability safe harbor percentage and other general employer affordability safe harbor notes